Understanding Godwin's Law: Avoiding Manipulation Tactics

-Identifying manipulations: Godwin's Law and similar tricks.
-Unfair comparisons with Nazi and ....
+Identifying Manipulation: Godwin's Law and Unfair Comparisons

 Godwin’s Law